ronheywood/PiTrac/Documentation/PiTrac Start-Up Documentation.md

    1. If you can’t see the red pulses, check first to see if the little red LED on the Connector Board is pulsing.
 If it is, but there is no strobe-light pulses, it’s likely one or more of the following problems:
       1. The power-supply to the Connector Board is not connected correctly
       2. The wiring from the output of the Connector Board to the LED strobe assembly not connected correctly
+5. You’ll have to hit Ctrl-C to stop the pulse test.
+6. **WARNING** \- Double-check after stopping the test that the LED is OFF (and not showing any red color\!)
-5. Camera 2 Shutter Triggering
+7. Camera 2 Shutter Triggering
    1. When the system is running normally, the shutter for Camera 2 is triggered by a pulse from the Pi 1\.
 The correct functioning of this signal pathway should be confirmed before starting the system in full.
    2. To check the triggering, we will set the Pi 2 camera in an “external” triggering mode, where its shutter is controlled by the XTR signal that is sent to the camera from Pi 1 through the connector board.
    3. On the Pi 2, cd $PITRAC\_ROOT/ImageProcessing